Def: feminine — having qualities traditionally ascribed to women

 But what are those qualities?
 Traditionally ascribed.
 Meek and mild?
 Strong and powerful?
 Outdated.

-Living High Fidelity in relationship with the divine (and mundane) aspects of feminine and masculine asks us to simply be clear about what it means, how it looks expressed, and how to embody these qualities within healing.
+Living High Fidelity in relationship with the elevated (and mundane) aspects of feminine and masculine asks us to simply be clear about what it means, how it looks expressed, and how to embody these qualities within healing.

-From my keen desire not to repeat relationship mistakes from the past — and I’m talking all my relationships — I’ve read much and come upon some serious paradigm shifting wisdom I can’t wait to share with you!
+I’ve read much and come upon some serious paradigm shifting wisdom I can’t wait to share with you!

 For now, just consider what it means to you embracing your feminine and masculine aspects.
+Deep breath.